egasimuse/supermarket/README.md

 Simple supermarket app which offers on the user to buy products, add, update or delete.Also payment log page where the user can track all the purchased orders.

+1. Framework - Laravel
+2. Sail - Sail provides a Docker powered local development experience for Laravel that is compatible with macOS, Windows (WSL2), and Linux

 ## Getting Started

 ```bash